 | Linear attention | constant |

-The critical advantage during generation: SSMs maintain a fixed-size state with roughly elements per layer regardless of context length.
+The generation advantage is fixed state size: SSMs maintain roughly elements per layer regardless of context length.
 A transformer serving 128K context must keep on the order of 128K × d KV cache (Key-Value cache, which stores the results of previous key and value computations to avoid re-computing them for each new token) activations per layer.
-In a fulfillment center processing 100,000 package events per day, an SSM-based routing model keeps the same dashboard-sized state at event 1 and event 100,000, while a transformer would need a warehouse-sized filing system that grows with every scan.
+For a long trace, an SSM-based model keeps the same fixed recurrent state at event 1 and event 100,000, while a transformer keeps a KV record that grows with every token.

-That is the core analogy: full manifest versus fixed summary.
-A transformer's KV cache keeps every scan event for every package in a growing manifest.
-An SSM's state is a fixed-size operations summary; no matter how many events arrived, the summary has the same size because it keeps compressed state.
-The tradeoff is that sometimes a specific event would have been preferable to the summary.
+That's the core contrast: explicit history versus fixed summary.
+A transformer's KV cache keeps token-level history in a growing record.
+An SSM's state is a fixed-size summary; no matter how many events arrived, the summary has the same size because it keeps compressed state.
+Sometimes a specific event would have been preferable to the summary.

 1baseline_tokens_per_second = 120